University of the Philippines Manila

+Since 2001, the College of Medicine and the College of Nursing have been recognized as Centers of Excellence by the Commission on Higher Education.

 History

 Philippine Medical School

 On December 1, 1905, the Philippine Medical School was established under Commonwealth Act No. 1415.
 It opened on June 10, 1907, and was housed at the School for the Deaf and Blind located on Malecon Drive (now Bonifacio Drive).
 On June 18, 1908, the Philippine Assembly passed the Act No. 1870, also known as the University Charter, marking the birth of the University of the Philippines.
 The Act renamed the Philippine Medical School as the University of the Philippines College of Medicine and Surgery.
 The control and management of the medical school was entrusted to the University of the Philippines Board of Regents on December 8, 1910.
 Its name was shortened to the University of the Philippines College of Medicine on March 1, 1923.

 UP opened its doors in 1909 with the School of Fine Arts, the College of Liberal Arts, College of Medicine, College of Veterinary Medicine, College of Engineering and the College of Law.
 It also operates the UP College of Agriculture in Los Baños, Laguna.
 These schools and colleges, established on different locations, were transferred to the UP Campus along Pedro Gil Street, Ermita, Manila on July 1, 1910, except for the College of Agriculture.

 In 1907, the US government passed a law establishing the Philippine General Hospital (PGH).
 It was founded by Dean C. Worcester, an American who was a member of the United States Philippine Commission.
 On September 1, 1910, the 350-bed capacity hospital was opened to the public for health care delivery and clinical instruction and training of medical students.
 Dr. Paul Freer served as its first Medical School Dean until 1912.
 On February 5, 1915, the Philippine Legislative Act No. 2467 reorganized the Training School for Nurses into the PGH School of Nursing and established it as a department of PGH.
 A few years later, in 1914, 1915 and 1927, the School of Pharmacy, Department of Dentistry and the School of Public Health were created, respectively, under the UP College of Medicine.
 These units eventually became full-fledged degree-granting units in 1935, 1948, and 1932, respectively.